 Consider how the “millennial effect” is shaping the rise in remote working.
 Younger people are used to communicating quickly and easily across the globe, and they want – and expect – the same opportunities in their careers.
 Flexibility in the workplace is one of the most important factors for millennials, and in order to attract young, highly skilled talent, working remotely is a major bonus.

 Hiring remote workers can result in huge business savings:

-- It reduces wasted time.
-Research suggests that on average, employees could be wasting over eight hours per week on non-work related acitivites; that’s 20 percent of the time they’re on the clock, wasted!
+It reduces wasted time.
+Research suggests that on average, employees could be wasting over eight hours per week on non-work related acitivites; that’s 20% of the time they’re on the clock wasted!
 With remote workers, billable hours are only the hours spent working on projects.

 Hiring remote workers doesn’t just benefit employers financially – it also reduces costs for workers.
 The financial (and emotional!) drag of commuting is completely removed, which surveys suggest saves remote workers about $5,000 per year.
 And that’s without factoring in the cost of regularly buying lunch out!

-Just ensure that your remote employees don’t have to shoulder the running costs of having a home office.
+However, it's important to recognize the hidden costs of remote working.
 Electricity, gas, phone bills and equipment tied to work should all be reimbursed – either as expenses or via their salary.

 The cost of replacing an employee can be colossal.
 Recruiting and training new employees involves a ton of time and resources, so you want to be sure that new employees will actually stick around.
 Remote work goes a huge way to improve this – research reveals that 95% of companies report that remote working has a big positive effect on employee retention – not surprising when you consider that two-thirds of workers say they’d take a new job if it had a better commute!